 NOTE: The Termination Wizard is designed to act as a guide only.
 It is the Administrator’s responsibilities to determine which options are required, that the values are correct and that all statutory regulations are complied with.
 Final responsibility for the correctness of this calculation rests with the Administrator and not with ClockOn.
 Final payment figures produced via the Termination Wizard should be independently verified.
 Redundancy and Retirement terminations will differ from employee to employee.
 If you are unsure please contact your industry governing body for advise.
 The ClockOn support team are able to assist you in entering the advise into ClockOn

-NOTE: In this example the employee is entitled to 12 week of redundancy pay and as they have completed 12 years of service then the weeks per year has been entered as 1.
+NOTE: In this example, the employee is entitled to 12 weeks of redundancy pay and as they have completed 12 years of service then the weeks per year has been entered as 1.
 Weeks per year can be entered as a decimal if required however the figure will show as the nearest whole number while the calculation will be done at the decimal.

-- Step 7 - Payment in Lieu of Notice: This step provides the Administrator with the option to make a in lieu of notice payment for the employee.
-For this step the employees Standard Weekly Wage will be entered from the previous step, you will need to enter the Weeks to payout.
+Step 7 - Payment in Lieu of Notice: This step provides the Administrator with the option to make an in lieu of notice payment for the employee.
+For this step the employee's Standard Weekly Wage will be entered from the previous step, you will need to enter the Weeks to payout.
 The Defaults button will clear all of the information you have entered on this step.
 Click on Next >